Amphicarpaea bracteata: Growth

-The hog-peanut is a twinning annual vine that grows by wrapping itself around neighboring structures.
+The hog-peanut is a twining annual vine that grows by wrapping itself around neighboring structures.
 The vines produce aerial and subterranean seed pods.
 Individuals from aerial seeds tend to produce smaller seeds and mature plants, while individuals from subterranean seeds produce larger seeds with plants growing larger and more rapidly than those from aerial seeds.
 This dimorphism might be attributed to the trade-offs and constraints that developed from having diverse reproductive strategies.
 A. bracteata grows best in shaded and moist conditions, but can also be successful in unshaded habitats.